Navigation and Search in C++

 ReSharper can bring you to any code item or file in a few keystrokes.
 The scope of the navigation includes symbols and files in your entire solution as well as all symbols and files in standard and libraries and external dependencies.

-You can also limit the search to by pressing Ctrl+Shift+N.
+You can also limit the search to %files% by pressing Shift+Control+N.

 After invoking any of the above commands, start typing the target item, its CamelHumps abbreviation, and/or wildcards.
 The list of matched items will narrow down as you type and the most probable candidates are shown closer to the top of the list.